home

 Tony collaborated on a project at Gwanju, South Korea as part of the prestigious LACM (Little Asia Creators Meeting) and Asia Artplex Performing Arts Collaboration Pilot Project.
 LACM is a cross-cultural, cross-medium collaborative initiative.
 The result was RIAU, inspired by the plight of the nomadic sea people of the Riau Islands, Indonesia.

-Naomi Ota sculptor and fibre artist
+Naomi Ota sculptor and fibre artist www.naomiota.com

-Ota's works have been exhibited in various national and international exhibitions, such as the 5th Triennial International Textile Exhibition (Tounai, Belgium), the 4th International Textile Fair (Kyoto, Japan) which she received the award grand prix, Flax & Linen Biennial (Normandy, France), Tamworth Fibre Textile Biennial (touring Australia), Diaphanous II (Nokia Singapore Arts Festival, Singapore), pins & needles (National Gallery of Victoria).
-Her works are included in public collections of NGV, Museum of Victoria, Art Bank, The Royal Brand Association in NSW and Kyoto Nishijin Textile Industrial Association.
+Ota's works have been showed at exhibitions such as a solo installation of Scent of whiteness at the Esplanade main concourse (Singapore), the 5th Triennial International Textile Exhibition (Tounai, Belgium), Flax & Linen Biennial (Normandy, France), Diaphanous II (Nokia Singapore Arts Festival, Singapore), pins & needles (National Gallery of Victoria), Tamworth Fibre Textile Biennial (touring Australia). the 4th International Textile Competition (Kyoto, Japan) which she received the award grand prix.
+Her works are included in public collections of NGV, Museum of Victoria, Art Bank, The Royal Blind Association in NSW and Kyoto Nishijin Textile Industrial Association

 Tim Humphrey & Madeleine Flynn original music and soundscape